pypr/pysph/docs/source/using_pysph.rst

 Using the PySPH library
 ==========================

 In this document, we describe the fundamental data structures for working with particles in PySPH.
-Take a look at :ref:`tutorials` for a tutorial introduction to some of the examples.
+Take a look at :ref:`tutorial` for a tutorial introduction to some of the examples.
 For the experienced user, take a look at :ref:`design_overview` for some of the internal code-generation details and if you want to extend PySPH for your application.

 -----------------------
 Working With Particles